IanCropper1234/FitnessAiTracker/docs/TRAINING_METHODS_GUIDE.md

-# FitAI Training Methods Implementation Guide
+# FlexSync Training Methods Implementation Guide

 ## Overview

-This document provides a comprehensive guide to the special training methods system in FitAI, including data structures, API routes, component interactions, and implementation patterns.
+This document provides a comprehensive guide to the special training methods system in FlexSync, including data structures, API routes, component interactions, and implementation patterns.
 Use this guide when adding, modifying, or deleting training methods.

 ## Current Training Methods Supported